jhach/bump-paper/content/posts/Train with Seth "Freakin" Rollins and his group at the Black x Brave Wrestling Academy in Davenport, Iowa/index.md

 ---

-## What epuipment and/or other services are available at the Black x Brave Wrestling Academy?
+## What equipment and/or other services are available at the Black x Brave Wrestling Academy?
 * WWE ring
 * Gym equipment
 * Crossfit training